 Coastal homes often feature a gorgeous view from the window, making it a focal point in the home’s design.
 But not all windows are created equal.
 While a picturesque view is an important element of coastal decor, safety is just as important.
 So here are some tips to help you decide which window material is right for your coastal decor home.
 Listed below are some of the most common materials used for coastal windows.

 Coastal wall decor celebrates the sun, and windows are an integral part of coastal homes.
 Windows are kept open to let the sunlight in, and window treatments are light and simple.
 Coastal homes also often have large windows because natural light is the main source of illumination, and window treatments are rarely closed.
 You should do the same even if you live inland.
 Here are some easy steps to paint your windows for coastal wall decor.

-Whether you want to create a beach theme or a nautical style, coastal decor is a great way to transform your home.
+Whether you want to create a beach theme or a nautical style, the coastal decor is a great way to transform your home.
 This style features lightweight, transitional pieces with curved edges and soft, sand-colored cushions.
 Coastal-style furniture may also incorporate rope pieces and wicker pieces, which can be hung in a nautical-inspired window treatment.
 You can also find unique coastal accent pieces, including sea fans and sand dollars.

 A coastal theme should be comfortable, but not at the expense of style.
 Choose natural fibers for your floor and chairs, including linen and cotton.
 To dress a sand-colored sofa, use durable outdoor fabrics.
 To complete the look, add beachy touches with sea-inspired vases or decorative lamps.
 Consider adding sea-inspired potted plants and a sculpture with a nautical theme.
 In addition to using natural fabrics, consider using glassware, sequins, or artwork.